molgenis/molgenis-service-armadillo/docs/upgrade-3-4.md

 ## 4. Config the new version

 ### 4.1 application template
+This step is optional, you can try if it works without.

 The application settings could have new entries so you may need to check these.